ArnaudBrousseau/the-well-grounded-rubyist/README.md

 To call to shell commands: `system('...')`, or `\`...\``, or `%x{...}`. `exec` replaces the program with a shell (not so good!), and `open`/`popen3` are low-level library used to do complex file descriptor manipulations.

+Ruby has a few runtime hooks available for metaprogramming (probably not useful unless you're writing a library!):
+* `method_missing`, to dynamically respond to methods
+* `respond_to_missing?`, such that `respond_to?` "sees" the metaprogrammed methods
+* `self.const_missing` lets a class set defaults for constants and pretend they exist.
+Not sure it's such a good idea...
+* `def self.included(cl)` (and `prepended`) lets a module run a callback whenever it's included into a class.
+This lets you do some tweaking to each class (defining instance methods, initializing some state, etc)
+* `extended(obj)` also works, and gets called when an object extends a module
+* `inherited` is a callback executed when a given class is subclassed.
+This does not work for singleton classes, only standard classes!
+* `method_added` and `singleton_method_added` are callbacks ran upon method definition

+These callbacks are useful to write testing frameworks for instance: `inherited` lets you know which classes are test classes, `method_added` lets you intercept `setup`, `teardown` and `test_*` methods.

+Ruby has `local_variables`, `global_variables` and `instance_variables`
+available to let programs inspect their runtimes.

+To inspect the current stack: `caller` is a function returning an array of callsites.
+It can be called from anywhere.